 You probably spend at least a quarter of any business day sitting at your desk.
-Your chair is perhaps comfortable and ergonomic.
+Your office chair, executive chair or saddle stool is perhaps comfortable and ergonomic.
 It may also blend with your office’s interior design.
 However, your office chair won’t be handy if it is not clean.

 Many things in the office can lead to a dirty chair.
 For example, you may make a mistake and spill some coffee droplets on the chair.
 Other items such as ink may also end up on the chair.
 The accumulated stains can be smelly and may not be a pleasant sight.

 Consequently, it would help if you cleaned your cheap office chair.
 Here is a complete step-by-step guide on how to clean office chair fabric.

 1. Identify and Remove Debris

 There will be a lot of debris scattered on your office chair.
 You can grab all of these particles and put them in the rubbish bin.
 This is a process that may have to happen several times before you can remove all the debris.

 However, you must be careful with fabric upholstery because too much force can push the solid particles deeper into the chair.
 Therefore, gentle rubbing is needed to remove loose debris from fabric upholstery.
 If you accidentally push the solid particles into the fabric, you must immediately clean the chair to prevent the particles from settling in.

 2. Use a Wet Cloth to Remove Liquids

 Stains take some time to settle in.
 As soon as you spill any liquid on your chair, you must act fast to remove it immediately.
 A wet rag or cloth can absorb the liquid.
 Rolling a sponge on the stained area will absorb most of the liquid.
 Once the rag becomes thoroughly soaked, you can squeeze it into the sink to remove the fluid.
 This process should be repeated four or five times.

 3. Examine Your Chair’s Instruction Manual